Jacksgong/android-project-combine/README.md

 - Different Android projects develop together at the one Android Studio window.
 - Find References and Jump into source code rather than .class file on jar package.
 - Jump out of the each projects compile system and using the official compile system.
+- Very light, very fast for each time you want to refresh combine project.

 ## HOW TO USE?